Connecting People with Purpose

 How is Summer Safe Sleep different than the Shelter season?

 This program offers only a safe, dry place to sleep at night and does not include the full services offered during our shelter season.
 No showers, meals, laundry or on-site case management is offered.
 Drop-in Tuesdays and Micah Center do address some of these needs.

 This program provides overnight shelter (9:00 PM to 6:30 AM) to homeless adults in our community who would otherwise be sleeping on the streets.
 Homeless guests verify they have no other housing options, and the program is run at St. John’s Shelter at 411 St. John St. in Green Bay.

-The Micah Center will be open Monday-Friday to provide case management, showers, meals (breakfast and lunch), workshops, and resources to help someone on their journey to self-sufficiency.
+The Micah Center will be open Monday-Friday to provide case management, breakfast, workshops, and resources to help someone on their journey to self-sufficiency.